mindsdb/mindsdb/mindsdb/migrations/README.md

 - alembic revision --autogenerate -m <migration_name>

-Creating migration is required after changing database models
+Creating migration is required after changing database models during development process.

 ## Apply all migrations

-Happened automatically in start of application.
-In case when database version is newer than backend then not perform migrations.
+Migrations are applying automatically at start of application In case when database version is newer than backend then not perform migrations.

 ## Manual manage database version